-I am an advocate of the transformation of our cities through cultural programing that engages directly with the public.
-I create interactive public performances that seek to bring diverse communities together.
-My projects start with interviewing the public, I then compose the interviews into poetry inspired by observations, shared stories and experiences.
-The poetry becomes a starting point for performance and visual art.
-I seek to give voice to the voiceless and create space for indepth conversations.
+The process of engagement begins with individual interviews, that are transformed into poetry and composed in lyrical form.
+The poetry becomes a starting point for performance and a visual art practice.
+I seek to give voice to the voiceless and create space for in-depth conversations.
 The work appears to be a spectacle at one moment and mindful contemplation the next, but at its core it’s intended to draw people in, to spark meaningful conversation about the complexity of what it means to be human.

 I am currently working on a project entitled Spare Rib Revisited that I intend to do in five cities.
 I started interviewing eight women between the ages of 20 to 100 in the city of Lucerne, Switzerland in the summer of 2016.
 I have composed poetry inspired by the interviews and am developing a visual body of work in the studio.
 I am thinking about how women’s stories get lost from one generation to the next and how we are constantly having to relearn our past.
 This will be an intergenerational project that highlights our personal stories by building a poetic encyclopedia that is activated through performance and a visual archive of personalized thoughts and experiences.

 In addition to creating my own work, I have facilitated over a hundred public performances in Chicago by local and international artists as Director of Out of Site Chicago.
 For more information about Out of Site Chicago please visit outofsitechicago.org